The rights and duties of taxpayers and tax authorities as well as related procedures are contained in the Taxation Rules Act.

 Assessing and levying taxes

 Taxes can be assessed, levied and paid in various ways:

-- Taxpayer: Businesses and other organisations ascertain their tax and budgetary supports by self-assessment ; in other words they ascertain, declare and pay their tax themselves, or claim budgetary supports.
-A private individual may only use this method if he is an entrepreneur or pays value-added tax, and if his personal income tax has not been ascertained by his employer or by the tax authority.
+- Taxpayer: Businesses and other organisations ascertain their tax and budgetary supports by self-assessment; in other words they ascertain, declare and pay their tax themselves, or claim budgetary supports.
+A private individual may only use this method if he is an entrepreneur or pays value-added tax, and if his personal income tax has not been determined by his employer or by the tax authority.

-- Agents or employers: Assess taxes and pre-payments of tax for individuals by means of deductions if required to do so by law.
+- Agents or employers: Are obliged to assess taxes and advance payment on taxes for individuals by means of deductions, if so required by law.

-- Person with an obligation to collect taxes: In the cases defined in law, a person with an obligation to collect taxes communicates the amount of local tax to a private individual and receives the tax (tourist tax).
+- Entity required to collect taxes: In the cases defined in law, an entity required to collect taxes notifies the private individual about the amount of local tax and receives the tax (tourist tax).

 In general, all taxpayers must first register, whereupon the tax authority registers the taxpayer and issues a tax identification number.